A travel guide for single parents (Save money and avoid stress with these tips!)

 You might also consider booking major chain hotels with all-inclusive properties, like Hyatt or Hilton.
 If you’re traveling with lots of kids, you may still have to pay extra (in points or cash), but redeeming points can take a big chunk out of your vacation expense.

 You don’t have to miss out on travel with your kids as a solo parent just because it’s expensive.
 Redeeming miles and points from the best travel credit cards can help you wipe out the cost of airfare, hotel stays, and more.

-I’ve enjoyed lots of successful vacations with my 3 kids as a single mom thanks to miles and points, including trips to Asia, the Middle East, Europe, and Canada.
-Sure, it’s more work compared to having another adult along to help out – but it’s absolutely worth it for the memories we’ve made.
+Single parents on the MMS team have enjoyed lots of successful vacations with their kids thanks to miles and points, including trips to Europe, Mexico, Central America, Asia, Canada, and the Middle East.
+Sure, it’s more work compared to having another adult along to help out — but it’s absolutely worth it for the memories you’ll make.

 Do you travel solo with your kids?
-I’d love to hear your tips, tricks, and experiences in the comments.
+We’d love to hear your tips, tricks, and experiences in the comments.